 Lusine Sargsyan graduated with a BA in English and Communications program from the American University of Armenia.
-She has interned in Armenia's diplomatic missions, including the Embassy of Armenia to the United Kingdom and the Permanent Mission of Armenia to the United Nations.
-As an aspiring lawyer, Lusine is interested in covering wide range of human rights issues in Armenia.
+She has interned at Armenia's diplomatic missions, including the Embassy of Armenia to the United Kingdom and the Permanent Mission of Armenia to the United Nations.
+As an aspiring lawyer, Lusine is interested in covering a wide range of human rights issues in Armenia.

 Since the adoption of the constitutional changes, the reform process of the Constitutional Court has continued.
 Lusine Sargsyan looks back at some of key developments that have unfolded during the past two months.